mrtrumbe/recipo/Meat/Braised_Brisket.md

 contact with the pan if necessary.
 When the fat side is a deep, dark brown, flip the brisket.
 Again sear until a deep brown.
 Remove the brisket and set aside.

-Turn the heat down to medium-high.
+Turn the heat down to medium or medium-high (depending on how hot your stove is).
 Add the additional vegetable oil, the chopped onion, and 1/2 tsp of the kosher salt.
 Fry the onions until brown and translucent.
 Add the garlic, bay leaf, thyme, peppercorns, cloves, lime peel, szechuan peppercorns, juniper berries, and tomato paste.
 Fry and stir until fragrant, about 1-2 minutes.
 Add the tomato sauce and stir and fry until most of the liquid is gone, about 3-5 minutes.
 Add the white wine and scrape the pan, getting any bits unstuck from the bottom and sides of the pan.
 Add the chicken stock and soy sauce and stir thoroughly, then bring the mixture back to a vigorous simmer.
 Shut off the heat and add vanilla extract and lime juice.

 Add the brisket back to the pan (or move the brisket and liquid to a new pan), cover the pan, then put the pan in the 300˚F oven.
 Let the brisket braise for about 40 minutes per pound of meat.
-You can also set the over a bit higher and the brisket will be done faster.
+You can also set the oven temperature a bit higher and the brisket will be done faster.
 I've tried up to 325˚F with good results.
 When the brisket is fork tender, remove the brisket from the braising pan and wrap in 2 layers of foil.
 Let rest 30 minutes to an hour.

 While the brisket is resting, put the remaining liquids and solids through a fine metal sieve, pushing through as much onion and garlic as possible.
 Put the sieved